-While four unclassified waterbodies are found within 300m of the scheme extents, the closest is located approx. 65m north of the carriageway.
-Given the distance separating the works from the unclassified waterbodies and the restriction of the works to the existing carriageway no impacts are expected.
-Furthermore, the potential for a direct or indirect pollution incident to a waterbody is also unlikely e.g., experience gained from BEAR Scotland maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.
+One classified waterbody, 'Bowden Burn,' is located approx. 180m north from the northern end of the scheme and one unclassified waterbody 'Holmes Burn' is located 135m south of the southern end of the scheme.
+Given the distance separating the works from these waterbodies and the restriction of the works to the existing carriageway, there is no potential for direct impacts.
+Furthermore, the potential for an indirect pollution incident to a waterbody is also unlikely e.g., experience gained from BEAR Scotland maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.